 - Crates or boxes with no lids

 - Floor Lamps

-- Flammable or Hazardous Materials
+- Flammable or hazardous materials

 There is absolutely no storage available during the summer months.
-Students must take their belongings home during the summer months or locate an off-campus storage summer facility.
+Students must take their belongings home during the summer months or locate an off-campus storage facility.
 Graduating seniors must remove all belongings from the trunk rooms immediately following graduation.
 After graduation, any items remaining in the trunk room belonging to graduated seniors will be removed and disposed.
 The Office of Residential Life maintains a listing of local storage providers.

 Any items found in trunk rooms during the summer months will be discarded.